-Contact a toxic exposure attorney
+Contact an asbestos exposure attorney

 If you or a loved one developed mesothelioma or another asbestos-related disease after using a talc-based product, such as baby powder, you may contact Nathan Finch and Christopher Swett using this online form or call 1.800.768.4026 for more information and to discuss your potential claim.